 By real estate survey, I mean you should let an agent show you around and advise you on various accommodations you can consider moving into.
 If you are lucky, you might find accommodation within a week and use the following week to arrange your room.
 If you still have time, you could take a self-tour around the school.

 5. Plan your Finances

 In a situation where you are the one sponsoring yourself in college, you have to understand the gravity of the financial commitment you are about to enter into.
-You need to organize your finances and set a budget to school.
-It is very easy to overspend and go broke within days at the university.
+You need to organize your finances and set a budget for the school.
+It is very easy to overspend and go broke within days in the university.

 Without a proper budget and discipline, money that is supposed to last two weeks might last for only three days.